bartlettpsj/notes/readme.md

 ### API

 The API is Restful JSON and runs on the koa <www.koajs.com> (express successor) framework.
 It is a native nodejs application, using es7 (async/await) for added simplicity.
 It therefore requires node 7.6 or above.
 The API includes cors support.
+The API is documented [here](notes-api/doc/api.md).

 ### UI